6 Mid-Year Check In Tips for Process Servers

 - Mid-Year Check In #3: Your Revenue:

 By comparing your short term and long term revenue goals with what income your company has generated, you should be able to predict where you will be six months from now.
-Hopefully your revenue is on the rise or staying steady.
-If you’re looking for ways to increase your revenue, conduct your mid-year revenue check in in conjunction with your mid-year marketing plan.
+Hopefully, your revenue is on the rise or staying steady.
+If you’re looking for ways to increase your revenue, conduct your mid-year revenue check-in in conjunction with your mid-year marketing plan.
 This way you can set quarterly or bi-annual revenue goals based on which marketing strategies have been most effective.

 - Mid-Year Check In #4: Your Marketing Plan:

 By setting revenue goals and determining which marketing strategies are working, you should be able to tell what has been most effective.
 Your mid-year marketing plan check-in should reveal places where you can cut costs and places where your money should be re-invested into the marketing plan.
 If some of your strategies are not working, try starting a new campaign to ensure your company is moving forward.
 As part of our tips for growing your process serving company in 2012, we recommended that process servers focus on local search marketing.
-This is great time to check your ranking and review how it’s changed.
+This is a great time to check your ranking and review how it’s changed.
 If it hasn’t moved at all, research new ways you can help that ranking rise.